homermultitext/hmt-docs/vm/vm2016/index.md

 - make [Xml Copy Editor](xmlcopyeditor) safe to use
 - how to [install the Alpheios plugin for Firefox](alpheios)
 - how to [set the character encoding in Firefox](ff-char-enc)
-- how to change the time zone.
-(This can be important, since version control repositories depend on reliable time-stamps!)
-- how to configure your LXTerminal